Signomials¶

 Section 3.2 of MCW2019 introduces two solution recovery algorithms for dual SAGE relaxations.

-The main algorithm (“Algorithm 1”) is implemented by sageopt’s function sig_solrec
+The main algorithm (“Algorithm 1”) is implemented by sageopt’s function sig_solrec, and the second algorithm

 (“Algorithm 1L”) is simply to use a local solver to refine the solution produced by the main algorithm.